01 of 05

 05 of 05

-Now that the Moen cartridge puller is attached, you can remove the cartridge.
+Now that the Moen cartridge puller is attached, remove the cartridge.

-Hold on to the handle and twist the puller back and forth, clockwise and counterclockwise, as you pull.
+Hold on to the handle and twist the puller back and forth, clockwise and counterclockwise, as it's being pulled.
 Continue the back and forth motion until the cartridge pulls out of the valve body.